openwms/org.openwms.tms.transportation/README.md

-# Intention
+# Purpose
-This service provides the essential functionality of the Transport Order Management (TMS).
-Some example functions are the ability to create
+This service provides the essential functionality of the Transport Order Management (TMS) or somehow called Material Flow Controller (MFC).
-_automated_ `TransportOrder`s or to finish already existing `TransportOrders`.
+Some example functions are the ability to create _automated_ `TransportOrder`s or to finish already existing `TransportOrders`.
 Basically the service cares about the transport order management in _automated_ warehouses.